 There are a few specific reasons that David lists that enticed him, and might interest other potential biblical language majors: Most colleges don’t teach Hebrew and Greek together, and, as the respective languages of the Old and New Testament, David is studying both.
 Geneva is one of the few that offers eight semesters in a row on each language.
 By capitalizing on this, David will be able to graduate in four years.

 Another reason behind David’s choice to attend Geneva College is the historical approach Geneva takes to philosophy and scripture.
-This adds a context, spanning from Martin Luther to the present, which enables the Christian student to realize he’s not in an interpretive vacuum.
+This adds a context, spanning from ancient times to the present, which enables the Christian student to realize he’s not in an interpretive vacuum.
 As a result, David’s big-picture understanding has grown in his time at Geneva.

 “Being at Geneva helped me see that the Christian life is not an individual life,” he says, “but is meant to be lived out in community.”
 David has found plenty of opportunities for community involvement: he’s a member of the Genevans, the college’s choir, and participates in intramural soccer.
 He has also spent a semester studying in Jerusalem.